-The approximate number of structures impacted by each alternative plan is summarized in Table 7-49.
+The approximate number of structures impacted by each alternative plan is summarized in Table 7-52.
 Note this table includes structures impacted in Fire Island as well as Planning Units farther east all the way to Montauk Beach.
 This estimate is based on a structures database based on the 1995 base maps, updated by visual inspection based upon 2004 aerials.
 In some instances, there may be additions or deletions which are not captured completely, but should be a reasonable estimate of the number of structures impacted, with the acknowledgement that a thorough inventory would still be required for final design.
 The following table shows the number of structures under two acquisition scenarios - acquiring all structures on the dune, or not acquiring structures located on the landward slope of the dune.

 In identifying the Real Estate Impacts associated with each of these alignments, consideration was given to the footprint necessary to construct the project.
 Typically, it is the Corps' practice to identify the entire dune footprint as the necessary real estate to be acquired for construction, often an additional buffer of 25 ft landward of the landward toe of the dune is included, to provide a buffer consistent with the State's CEHA definition of a dune.
-In the development of these plan alternatives, these requirements were re-examined to determine if there would be other options available to reduce the necessary real estate acquisition for these alternatives.
+In the development of these plan alternatives, these requirements were re-examined to determine if there would be other options available to reduce the necessary real estate acquisition for these alternatives to see if there is more cost-effective means to implement the more landward alternatives.
 The two considerations are the necessary real estate in the alongshore extent, and in the cross-shore extent.
 For each of the alternatives considered, the plans do not require construction of a continuous dune, in many areas the existing dune meets or exceeds the design template.
 For identifying necessary real estate it is possible to only identify the locations where dune fill is required.
 Alternately, it is possible to show the necessary acquisition along what would be identified as the dune, regardless of the current condition.
 Since the beach and dune conditions are so variable in the alongshore extent, it was determined that it is necessary to identify the dune in its entire alongshore extent as the necessary real estate.
 In the cross-shore extent, consideration was given if the beach and dune could be constructed with some houses remaining on the dunes.
 It was identified that it would be preferable to acquire all buildings that fall within the dune and beach footprint as far landward as the landward toe of the dune.
-Recognizing that this could be an enormous amount of buildings, consideration was also given to a scenario which acquired only the structures which are located on the dune.
-This approach would not be preferable, but as shown in Table 7-49, this approach can dramatically reduce the number of structures impacted by the various project alternatives.
+Recognizing that this could be an enormous amount of buildings, consideration was also given to a scenario which acquired only the structures which are located on the dune crest or seaward, and would allow houses to remain on the back slope of the dune.
+This approach would not be preferable, but as shown in Table 7-52, this approach can dramatically reduce the number of structures impacted by the various project alternatives.

-Structures on the Back Number of Structures Impacted by Beach Fill Plan

-Dune Slope?
-UC-Small MID-Medium MREI-Large

-NO 256 199 66

-YES 262 62 22
+Structures on the Number of Structures Impacted by Beach Fill Plan Back Dune Slope?
+UC-Small MID-Medium MREI-Large NO 256 199 66 YES 262 62 22